erroronline1/caro/readme.md

     * Accessing any content from the application including confidential personal information of customers requires a personal login from registered users.
     * also see [user management](#user-management), [records](#records)
 * ISO 13485 5.5.1 Responsibility and authority
-    * Users are assigned [special permissions](#user-management) that limit access and unclutter menu items
+    * Users are assigned [special permissions](#user-management) that limit access and unclutter menu items.
-    * Users can be assigned a pin to approve orders
+    * Users can be assigned a pin to approve orders.
     * also see [user management](#user-management)
 * ISO 13485 5.5.3 Internal communication
     * The application has a built in messenger.
 This messenger is being made use of internal modules to ensure decent data distribution e.g.